Space (English band): Musical style

 Space's sound is noted for its highly eclectic and cinematic nature, which, according to Scouse Pop author Paul Skillen, "challenges convention in an industry that likes to categorize artists into marketable genres".
 Their embrace of synthesizers and state-of-the-art recording techniques such as looping, sampling, and beats derived from hip hop and dance music helped them stand out from other Liverpool bands of the time, who tended towards more 'traditional' and 'authentic' 1960s-inspired guitar pop.

 This also enabled them to sidestep the 'retro-gazing' characteristic of the Britpop movement, which they were frequently associated with.
 Journalist Jennifer Blake wrote that "Space are from Liverpool, but any attempts to cast the band under the somewhat meaningless title of 'Britpop' should be quickly dismissed.
 Other than the fact that the members of Space are British and make superb pop music, they have little in common with bands like Blur and Oasis.
 In fact, they have little in common with any other band.
 Their quirky originality is what makes them so much fun to watch, leaving the audience not sure what to expect."

-Space's lyrics cover a broad range of subjects, frequently referencing celebrities and fictional characters, as well as a recurring interest in science fiction and horror films, which is often reflected in their record sleeves.
+Space's lyrics cover a broad range of subjects, frequently referencing celebrities and fictional characters, as well as a recurring interest in science fiction and horror films, which is often reflected in their music videos, live shows, and record sleeves.
 In an interview with Stuart Maconie, frontman Tommy Scott stated the motivation for his songwriting is inspired more by movies and television rather than other musicians: "I'm into films and telly.
 The songs I write depends on what film I'm into at the time.
 Some days I'm Noël Coward, some days I think I'm Quentin Tarantino, some days it's Speedy Gonzales" Scott has described Space's approach to creating music as a democratic process:

-Scott claimed it was never the band's intent to write "odd music" and that "we just didn't want to be like every other band.
-We went into a practice room with a song; we then recorded it and released it.
+Scott claimed it was never the band's intent to write "odd music" and that they "just didn't want to be like every other band".
+"We went into a practice room with a song; we then recorded it and released it.
 We didn't know what would happen after that.
 There was no plan; it was just natural.
 If Space had been contrived, it would have been rubbish."
 He also stated that, due to the tongue-in-cheek, campy nature of their lyrics, he would get defensive whenever critics would dismiss them as "quirky" or as a novelty act: